5102a/vscode-quickjs-debug/protocol.md

 # Wire Protocol and Framing

 Once a connection has been initiated, debugger protocol messages begin being sent.
-The debugger protocol messages are framed similarly to chunked encoding and is human readable:
+The wire protocol messages are framed similarly to chunked encoding and is human readable:

 ```
 <8 character hex length>\n<message of hex length bytes>